 Step 4.
 In the menu under App integration, click Domain name and follow the instructions on the page.
 When done, click Save changes.

-Here, Microsoft Azure Active Director is used.
+Here, Microsoft Entra ID is used.

 - Identifier: The ID of the Cognito user pool.
 Get this by accessing the General settings of your Cognito user pool.
 Enter it in the following format: